stefkoxd/tp-2022/README.md

 - httpMethod: the http method for the controller action
 - path: the path to the controllers action
 - action: the action itself
+- authed: whether the controller's action is authenticated (default: false)

 The name of the controller file is important as it's the base of every object's path defined in it.